sawhney-medha/MEMTrack/README.md

 - Can also just call */scripts/run.sh* to automate the inference to evaluation process.
 - Finally run *src/CombinedTestSet-StepWiseEvaluation.ipynb* notebook to generate precision and recall values for an entire test set along with plots to visualize results

+## Debugging
+- All known issues are consistently updated in *debug.md*.
+Please refer to it before raising an issue.
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.